Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Discussion

 \section{Discussion}

 GPS data from personal mobile devices have played a key role in providing timely information to quantify the impact of the COVID-19 pandemic.
-Here, we focused on four upper-middle income countries~\cite{WB_class} --Brazil, Colombia, Mexico, and South Africa-- and two lower-middle income countries --Indonesia and Philippines-- from Latin America, Sub-Saharan Africa, and South East Asia to elicit common disparities across socioeconomic groups in the behavioral responses to the pandemic and to containment measures.
-By analyzing longitudinal data over a one-year period, we quantified the behavior of mobile users living in urban areas in terms of their propensity to self-isolate at home, to relocate to rural areas and to suspend their daily commute.
+Here, we focused on six middle-income countries~\cite{WB_class}--Brazil, Colombia, Indonesia, Mexico, Philippines, and South Africa-- from Latin America, Sub-Saharan Africa, and South East Asia to elicit common disparities across socioeconomic groups in the behavioral responses to the pandemic and containment measures.
+By analyzing longitudinal data over one year, we quantified the behavior of mobile phone users living in urban areas in terms of their propensity to self-isolate at home, relocate to rural areas, and suspend their daily commute.
+The task is particularly challenging as GPS data coverage in middle and low-income countries is known to differ significantly from high-income countries~\cite{wang2024infrequent, yang2023identifying, edsberg2022understanding, heroy2021covid}.
+In our case, while aggregating thousands of SDK providers helps reduce the gap, we find significant differences in data coverage across different countries.

-We uncovered a consistent socioeconomic gap in the percentage of users who adapted their mobility behavior in response to the pandemic.
-Individuals from high-wealth socioeconomic groups were more likely to self-isolate at home and to relocate to rural areas to reduce their exposure to the virus.
-A greater percentage of high-wealth users stopped their daily commute, reflecting their higher propensity to work from home.
-On average, we observed wider gaps between high and low-wealth groups in upper-middle income countries, indicating a greater ability of high-wealth users in these countries to work from home than for lower-middle income countries ~\cite{garrote2021earth}.
+While these differences make it impossible to generalize the claims to the general urban population of these six countries, we nevertheless uncovered a consistent socioeconomic gap in the percentage of users who adapted their mobility behavior in response to the pandemic. users from high-wealth socioeconomic groups were more likely to self-isolate at home and to relocate to rural areas to reduce their exposure to the virus.
+A greater percentage of users living in high-wealth neighborhoods stopped their daily commute, reflecting their higher propensity to work from home.
+On average, we observed wider gaps between high and low-wealth groups in upper-middle-income countries (Brazil, Colombia, Mexico, and South Africa~\cite{WB_class}) than in lower-middle-income countries (Indonesia and the Philippines~\cite{WB_class}).
+This potentially indicates a greater ability of users living in high-wealth neighborhoods in these countries to work from home than for lower-middle-income countries ~\cite{garrote2021earth}.